Golden LEAF 2-Year Scholarship Program

 - Occupational Education students must demonstrate financial need under the federal TRIO formula and be enrolled in a credentialing program of at least 96 hours.

 The Golden LEAF Scholars Program - Two-Year Colleges is funded through a grant from the Golden LEAF Foundation, a nonprofit organization established in 1999 to help transform North Carolina's economy.
-The program provides funds up to $750 per semester for curriculum students and up to $250 for occupational education students.
+The program provides funds up to $2,250 per school year for curriculum students and up to $1,000 for occupational education students.
 Participating colleges may vary; therefore, students are encouraged to check with the financial aid office at their college to see if the college is taking part in the program.

 - File the completed application with the college financial aid office (Applications should NOT be sent to the North Carolina Community College System Office)